-Newton, a Republican, was the representative for Minnesota's 5th congressional district from 1927 to 1931.
+Newton was the representative for Minnesota’s 5th congressional district and was a Republican.
+He served from 1927 to 1931.

 From May 1919 to Jun 1929, Newton missed 164 of 1,080 roll call votes, which is 15.2%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Jun 1929.
 The chart below reports missed votes over time.